U+2014

 Em Dash

 The em dash sets off a strong break in a sentence.
-It is the width of a capital M. Some house styles avoid it entirely and prefer a comma or a set of parentheses.
-The em dash (—) sits at code point U+2014 in Unicode.
-It belongs to the punctuation family and pastes as plain text, so it keeps working across documents, messages and web pages.
-Below you can copy it in one click and grab the exact HTML, CSS and JavaScript codes you need to reproduce it anywhere.
+It is the width of a capital M. Some house styles avoid it entirely and prefer a comma or a set of parentheses. — is the em dash, assigned to Unicode code point U+2014.
+Because it is a real text character rather than an image, it survives copy and paste into documents, chat apps, spreadsheets and source code.
+Copy it with one click below, or grab the exact HTML entity, CSS escape and JavaScript string for your project.

 Symbol